tarunjillellamudi/Weather-Quake/README.md

 - **Database**: Firebase Firestore for **real-time data syncing**.
 - **Push Notifications**: Firebase Messaging for **low-latency alerts**.
 - **Mapping Services**: Google Maps API for geolocation-based reporting and navigation.

 ---

+## 💻 How to Contribute

+We welcome contributions to the Run Revenue project!
+If you'd like to contribute, please refer to our [Contributing Guide](CONTRIBUTING.md) for detailed instructions on how to report bugs, request features, and submit code.

+Thank you for your interest in contributing!

+---
 ## License <a name="-license"></a>